‘Quick, Quick, Quick’: Rose Butler’s digital short ‘BOX’ screening at the London Art Fair from Wednesday 17 January

 Quick, Quick, Quick runs throughout London Art Fair in the Art Projects Screening Room on Gallery Level 1.

 Rose Butler is an artist, researcher and senior lecturer of Fine Art at Sheffield Hallam University, she works with video, photography, sound, animation and installation.
-She is a full-time Doctoral Researcher, registered in C3RI and sponsored by the SHU Vice Chancellor’s Scholarship Scheme.
+She is a Doctoral Researcher registered in C3RI and sponsored by the SHU Vice Chancellor’s Scholarship Scheme.
 She is also a board member of Bloc Projects, Sheffield and a freelance artist mentor.
 Find out more about Rose’s work here.